 It now appears like there's a rather significant monetary reason to be fit.
-Getting in shape can actually help your bottom and your bottom line!
+Getting in shape can help your bottom and your bottom line!

 The RAND Corporation released a report by senior RAND economist James P. Smith called "Healthy Bodies and Thick Wallets: The Dual Relation Between Health and Economic Status."
-In that report smith establishes the link between economic status and health.
+In that report, Smith establishes the link between economic status and health.

 Individuals whose health improved or remained at high levels for the ten years studied continued to accumulate wealth.
 Those whose health declined saw their wealth go down as well.
 Smith pointed out that, "These differentials rival in size the wealth and income differences by schooling, a subject receiving far more attention."

 How did that break down in dollars and cents?
 A cross-section of healthy 35-44 year-olds nearly doubled their household wealth to $194,000.
 (Remember, those are 1994 dollars!)
 Those who listed themselves in poor health at the start of the study saw their wealth grow only $9,000.
 And those whose health declined during the study lost money.

 There are some rather obvious and tangible reasons for some of this.

 - People who work out and watch what they eat are less likely to develop asthma, cancer, diabetes, high blood pressure or suffer from a stroke.
 Any of these illnesses can cost hundreds or thousands every year in out of pocket expenses and missed work.

 - Exercise is a great tension reducer.
 When you exercise, your body releases endorphins, which helps shut down your stress response.
 People who work out tend to be more relaxed and can anticipate, rather than react to problems that may arise.